 Walla Walla is located in the Walla Walla County, in the State of Washington.
 As the county seat, Walla Walla has a growing population, which numbers approximately 31,730 inhabitants.
-The Walla Walla region is well-known among tourists for the numerous wineries located in the area.
+The Walla Walla region is well-known among tourists for wineries located in the area.

 Top Attractions within Walla Walla

 The Foundry Vineyard is one of the most respected and appreciated facilities of this kind in Walla Walla.
 The vineyard can be visited by all those interested in knowing how the wine making process is developed.
 An artisan club is also operated here.
 The resulting artworks can be admired on the location and come as a sophisticated addition to the wine tasting events.
 The Foundry Vineyard may be visited with prior notice and booking.

 The Fort Walla Walla Museum is a massive location, which you will appreciate visiting with your entire family.
 The museum includes a section where the visitors can walk among the old-fashioned houses found in the region.
 By taking a tour here, you learn more about the past ways of life in the community, the development stages that have taken place and all the other important aspects of the past.
 It is a great experience for children as well, as there are many real size artifacts, through which they can learn and understand more.

 The Children's Museum of Walla Walla provides unique and perfect attractions for the younger members of the family.
 The museum is dedicated to the education and to the entertainment of the children coming to visit.
 There are many themed collections to be discovered and studied by the little ones.
 In addition to these, the museum hosts workshops and events for children.